About SMU Wireless

 - SMU1911 is not a secured wireless network.
 Therefore it is not recommended for regular usage by the SMU Community.

 - SMU1911 connections are restricted primarily to web traffic only.
 Some email configurations may not work while connected to this network.

-SMU_Guest is a new wireless network offering both long term accounts as well as short term, self-provisioned accounts.
+SMU_Guest offers both long term accounts as well as short term, self-provisioned accounts.

 - This network is currently broadcasted in all buildings on main campus (except in the Cox School) and at SMU in Plano.
 It is not available at this time on east campus.

 - Devices can connect automatically to the SMU_Guest network.
 They will be redirected to a portal page where they can either login with the appropriate credentials or create an accout using their email address.
 The password is then sent by the system to the email address.
 The customer can then authenticate to the wireless network using that information.
 A self provisioned account is valid for 24 hours.